bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 - Create `Wintermute.Api`, either as a minimal web API or full blown MVC API.
 Add references to the `Wintermute.Infrastructure` and `Wintermute.Application` projects.
 - In API's `Program.cs` where the `WebApplicationBuilder` is bootstrapped and configured, register the **Infrastructure** and **Application** layers DI setup, but calling their respective builder extension methods, `builder.Services.AddInfrastructure(builder.Configuration)` and `builder.Services.AddApplication()` respectively.
+- When dealing with more complex objects in the API's, its important to create a layer of DTO's that glue between the MVC API and **Query** or **Command** that is delegated to internally with the API.
+These simple .NET records should be placed next to the `Controller` classes, so they are nearby, as they are semantically related.
+- In API's that create data, its RESTful to return an HTTP 201, with a `Location` header to the URI of the complimentary API responsible for reading the object.
+MVC provides `CreatedAtAction` for this, for example: `return CreatedAtAction(nameof(GetBooking), new { id = result.Value }, result.Value)`.

 ## Bonus: Contemporary .NET gems